SO WHO BEGAT WHOM?

 But what is the connection between McGarvey and Pearce?
 Well it turns out to be more than just an emplyee/employer relationship!

-Cora McGarvey's brother-in-law, John Nobes, had a great-granddaughter Charlotte Davern, who married Donald Marett, the grandson of Josiah W. Pearce, the very pillar of Marmora society.
+Cora McGarvey married James Nobes (1877-1945) and his uncle, John Nobes, had a great-granddaughter Charlotte Davern, who married Donald Marett, the grandson of Josiah W. Pearce, the very pillar of Marmora society.